 Jessica Flintoft reported that the Office of Economic and Workforce Development has modified a contract with Asian Neighborhood Design, to provide workforce development services to the PRCS and 1170(h) populations.
-The grant modification was of \$30,000 and there will be providing 30 workshops and a 14 weeks program that will start February 26, 2012.
+The grant modification was for \$30,000 and there will be providing workshops and a 14 week program that will start February 26, 2012.